RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 ## Installing RS on Linux

-After you download the .tar file installation package, you are ready to install the package on one of the nodes in the cluster.
+After you download the .tar file installation package, you are ready to install the package on the nodes in the cluster.
-In this article we walk you through the process for installing the RS installation package for Linux.
+Here we walk you through the process for installing the RS installation package for Linux.

 Before you install RS, review these prerequisites: